Chip-Biscuit/Shrek-2-Team-Action-PC-Fix/README.md

 simply go to releases download the zip for the fix you wish to use unzip it and copy the d3d9.dll and d3d9.ini into your game folder and make sure to follow the step above! (\Activision\Shrek 2 Team Action\Game) next to shrek2.exe and your good to go

 To get the launcher.exe to work you need to go to the Shrek 2 Team Action folder where you see files called Launcher.exe and shrk2tma.ico.
 Now what you need to do is delete the Launcher.exe (88kb) file.
 Go into the folder (Game) and copy the Launcher.exe (496kb) file and put that into the first location Shrek 2 Team Action.
-Now using the launcher will work properly with the fix.
+Now using the launcher will work properly with the fix use the Launcher.exe from the first location Shrek 2 Team Action where you see shrk2tma.ico.

 # Settings
 you can edit settings in d3d9.ini